GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 and presents aggregate validation results to the end of this quarter.

 * During this quarter, 2 field sites were measured 3 times and can be matched to 3 overpasses.
-* Validation of Landsat 8, Sentinel-2A and 2B all improved in accuracy, taking into account the data from this quarter.
+* Validation of Landsat 8, Sentinel-2A and 2B all improved in accuracy, taking into account the data this quarter.
 There were no Landsat 9 overpasses matched during this quarter.
 * On an averaged band-by-band basis, Landsat 8 is validated to 2.5%, Landsat 9 is validated to 15% (no new data), Sentinel-2A is validated to 2.4% and Sentinel-2B is validated to 2.5%.

 ## Introduction